averykhoo/data-science-training-package/syllabus.md

         *   Density
         *   Hierarchical
     *   Types of anomaly detection
-        *   Parametric (e.g. standard deviations away from mean)
+        *   Parametric (e.g., standard deviations away from mean)
-        *   Non-parametric (e.g. quartiles, box-and-whisker plot)
+        *   Non-parametric (e.g., quartiles, box-and-whisker plot)
-    *   Types of topic modelling
+    *   Types of topic modeling
         *   LSA (or NMF; these are kind of based on factorization)
         *   LDA (based on generative models)
         *   Hierarchical / agglomerative (based on similarity measures)